regisphilibert/rp_hugo/content/post/wordpress-mindset/index.md

 What about those global options unrelated to any particular page?

-Well, again, if you're doing WordPress passed 2013, you're most likely relying on ACF to handle that part, because serioulsy, addning option fields ot your own in WordPress is quiet a pain!
+Well, again, if you're doing WordPress passed 2013, you're most likely relying on ACF to handle that part, because serioulsy, adding option fields of your own in WordPress is quiete a pain!

 Hugo offers two ways to treat those.
 You can add custom `.Params` objects to your site's configuration and retrieve them using `.Site.Params.tagline` for example.

-Or to handle more complex sets of data, you can add any `yaml|toml|json` files to the `data/` direcotry.
+Or to handle more complex sets of data, you can add any `yaml|toml|json` files to the `data/` directory.
 Anything in there will be merged into one handy object accessible throughout your templates using `.Site.Data`.

-So if you'd need your editors to manage some social links and general options you could drop two files in `data`.
+So if you need your editors to manage some social links and general options you could drop two files in `data`.

 ```yaml
 # data/socials.yaml